d12frosted/elpa-mirror/gnu/cape-readme.txt

   /Throw multiple Capfs under the Cape and get a Super-Capf!/

-  Cape supports merging multiple Capfs using the function `cape-super-capf'.  *This feature is EXPERIMENTAL and should only be used in special scenarios.
-Don't use cape-super-capf if you are not 100% sure that you need it!
-If you decide to use the function, you are on UNSUPPORTED TERRITORY.*
+  Cape supports merging multiple Capfs using the function `cape-super-capf'.
+This feature is *EXPERIMENTAL* and should only be used carefully in special scenarios.
+Due to some technical details, only a subset of Capfs can be merged.
+Merge Capfs one by one and make sure that you get the desired outcome on each step.

-  Note that `cape-super-capf' is not needed if you want to use multiple Capfs which are tried one by one, e.g., it is perfectly possible to use `cape-file' together with the Lsp-mode Capf or other programming mode Capfs by adding `cape-file' to the `completion-at-point-functions' list.
-The file completion will be available in comments and string literals. `cape-super-capf' is only needed if you want to combine multiple Capfs, such that the candidates from multiple sources appear /together/ in the completion list at the same time.
+  Note that `cape-super-capf' is not needed if you want to use multiple Capfs which are tried one after the other, for example you can use `cape-file' together with programming mode Capfs by adding `cape-file' to the `completion-at-point-functions' list.
+File completion will then be available in comments and string literals, but not in normal code. `cape-super-capf' is only necessary if you want to combine multiple Capfs, such that the candidates from multiple sources appear /together/ in the completion list at the same time.

-  Completion table merging works only for tables which are sufficiently well-behaved and tables which do not define completion boundaries.
-  `cape-super-capf' has the same restrictions as `completion-table-merge' and `completion-table-in-turn'.
-As a simple rule of thumb, `cape-super-capf' works only well for static completion functions like `cape-dabbrev', `cape-keyword', `cape-dict', etc., but not for complex multi-step completions like `cape-file'.
+  Capf merging works only for completion functions which are sufficiently well-behaved and completion functions which do not define completion boundaries.  `cape-super-capf' has the same restrictions as `completion-table-merge' and `completion-table-in-turn'.
+As a simple rule of thumb, `cape-super-capf' works only for static completion functions like `cape-dabbrev', `cape-keyword', `cape-dict', etc., but not for multi-step completions like `cape-file'.

   ┌────
   │ ;; Merge the dabbrev, dict and keyword capfs, display candidates together.